-Interim grades serve as warnings to students that they are at risk of failing a course due to non-attendance if they do not take immediate corrective action.
+Interim grades serve as warnings to students that they are at risk of failing a course due to nonattendance or poor academic performance if they do not take immediate corrective action.
 The interim grading period begins on the first day after the close of registration and continues until one week prior to the deadline for withdrawing from classes.
-Faculty members assign the interim grades of X and EA as soon as warranted by the student's attendance.

 Students are responsible for monitoring interim grades and taking actions in response to them.
 Interim grades are not permanent and have no effect on a student's earned hours and grade point average.